How to Get Rid of Ants And Keep Them Away for Good

 Does borax kill ants?

 Yes, borax (also known as sodium borate) is a common ingredient in cleaning agents and does kill ants.
-When it comes to DIY extermination, many homeowners use borax for ants.
+When it comes to DIY extermination, many homeowners use borax for ant infestations.
 This compound is readily available at home improvement stores and on Amazon.

 Do ant baits attract more ants?

 No, ant baits won’t attract more ants.
-However, it will attract the ants already infested in your home and work on reducing the colony’s numbers through bringing poison back to the nest.
+However, it will attract the ants already infested in your home and work on reducing the colony’s numbers through bringing poison back to the nest, or even to the origin of the ant infestation near your home.

 Where do I place ant bait?